WindhoverLabs/auto-yamcs/README.md

 After renaming that parameter, you are good to go!
 **NOTE: **Beware that if you do not change this, `yamcs` will *not* run.

+#Testing
+All testing of this tool is done with [auto-yamcs](https://github.com/WindhoverLabs/auto-yamcs)

-Documentation updated on March 23, 2021
+Documentation updated on October 5, 2021